 In this interview, Gibson offered up five keys to early childhood classroom management:

-- Simplify learning centers: One of the things that many caretakers and teachers of preschool-aged children do is to create several activity options for children to choose from.
+One of the things that many caretakers and teachers of preschool-aged children do is to create several activity options for children to choose from.
 You don’t need to separate students in this way in order to keep them focused.
-Gibson suggests having a teaching table, a table for the class aide to work with students and two other tables for independent work stations.
+Gibson suggests having a teaching table, a table for the class aide to work with students, and two other tables for independent work stations.

 When it comes to setting up a classroom — whether it is after the holiday break or in the new school year — we are always sure to keep these elements in mind.
-For information about careers at U-GRO, visit our Careers page.
+For more helpful resources for teaching early education, read more of our blog.